 Often, a client will tell me, "I am going to sign this agreement after my lawyer gives it the ok".
 I always kindly let them know, no lawyer will tell you to sign any surety agreement without asking for some changes to be made.
 Unfortunately for you, the surety will not make changes to the agreement, the ball is in their court and they simply will not write the bond otherwise.

 To sum it up, you will have to sign for the bond personally and corporately, your lawyer will not want you to sign it, and you have no choice if you want the surety bond.
-If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.
+If you would like to better understand how a surety bond works, you can find all the information you need in our FAQ section.